Towards using utility data to quantify how investments would have increased the wind resilience of distribution systems: Outage data and weather data

 \section{Outage data and weather data}

 Two different datasets are used, one with outage data recorded by a distribution utility in the USA and the other containing NOAA (National Oceanic and Atmospheric Administration) wind data for weather stations in that utility's service area.
 Both datasets cover the same time span of six years.
 The outage dataset contains 32\,278 individual outages and has a one-minute resolution; i.e., all outages that occurred within one minute are labeled with the same timestamp.
-Each outage entry in the dataset corresponds to an outage of a component in the power distribution system and includes the location coordinates of that component, the number of customers affected during the outage, the starting and ending time of the outages, and cause codes.\footnote{149 outage records with missing location information are removed.
-Further details about data cleaning and pre-processing are given in \cite{AhmadMS23}.}
+Each outage entry in the dataset corresponds to an outage of a component in the power distribution system and includes the location coordinates of that component, the number of customers affected during the outage, the outage's starting and ending time, and cause codes.\footnote{149 outage records with missing location information are removed.
+Further data cleaning and pre-processing details are given in \cite{AhmadMS23}.}

-Each record in the weather dataset provides the average hourly wind speed, and various other weather details.
+Each record in the weather dataset provides the average hourly wind speed and various other weather details.
 Only the average hourly wind speed data is used here.
 There is data from multiple weather stations in the utility's service area.
 With the outage and weather stations' geographical locations known, each outage is associated with the weather station closest to the outage.
 This divides the distribution system into multiple areas, where each area contains all the outages closest to the weather station associated with that area.
 This paper analyzes the outages in two of these areas, as shown in Fig.~\ref{fig:outageLocations}.
 Area 1 and area 2 contain 7876 and 12\,715 outages, respectively.

 The typical measured wind speeds at the weather station in area 2 are systematically slower than the typical measured wind speeds at the weather station for area 1.
-Differences in these two measurements are expected: Weather station 2 measures wind at 5 feet from the ground in a field surrounded by woods, whereas weather station 1 measures wind at 33 feet from the ground in a large flat area with no trees.
+Differences in these two measurements are expected: Weather Station 2 measures wind 5 feet above the ground in a field surrounded by woods, whereas Weather Station 1 measures wind 33 feet above the ground in a large, flat area with no trees.
 The weather stations are 13 miles apart.

+When applying the method of this paper in practice, we note that the data should be collected over a period of time long enough to have sufficient large events with high wind (in our case, 6 years of data gave 32 large events in Area 1 and 88 large events in Area 2) and that it is better to use data over a recent time period.